The Knot Worldwide

-The Knot Worldwide, formerly XO Group and The Knot Inc., is an American media and technology company that provides content, tools, products and services for couples who are planning weddings, creating a home, and starting a family.
-The company generates revenue through online advertising, merchandising, registry services, and publishing.
-In 2019, the company was created by a merger between predecessors XO Group, The Knot Inc. and WeddingWire.
+The Knot provides content, tools, products and services for couples who are planning weddings and provides referrals to vendors of wedding services, who purchase advertising packages.

+Business model

+The Knot charges vendors of wedding services such as dresses, flowers, venues, and photographers, primarily small, local and family businesses, for advertising and referrals.

+The company operates in 16 countries and includes the following brands: The Knot, WeddingWire, Bodas.net, Hitched, The Bump, The Bash, WeddingPro, Matrimonio.com and others.

+Fraudulent referrals

+According to a 2025 New Yorker piece, vendors advertising through the site have reportedly experienced high levels of apparently "fake" brides making first contacts that never turn into business.
+The company has denied that it has referred fake accounts to vendors.
+A lawsuit was filed by vendors in March 2025.

 History

 David Liu, his wife Carley Roney and their business partners, Rob Fassino, and Michael Wolfson founded The Knot Inc. in 1996.
-They found that the internet could facilitate and reduce anxiety in the process of wedding planning between couples.
 The startup received seed financing from AOL, the partners launched The Knot brand as a portal on AOL.
 In 1997, TheKnot.com launched on the internet.

 The company launched an online gift registry in partnership with QVC and published its first book, The Knot Complete Guide to Weddings in the Real World.
 In December 1999, the company raised $35 million in an initial public offering.

 On December 2, 2000, the company launched its own bridal magazine and went public.
 The Knot Weddings Magazine is published four times a year and is sold on newsstands.
 In 2004, the company launched a television series, Real Weddings from The Knot, on the Oxygen Network.
 The Nest brand launched in 2005 with a website aimed at newly married or cohabiting couples creating their new home.
 A magazine followed in 2006.
 In 2006, the company acquired WeddingChannel.com which included its registry platform and helped to consolidate the bridal media industry.
 In 2008, the company launched TheBump.com to serve expectant and new parents.

-In June 2011, the company transferred its common stock listing to the New York Stock Exchange (NYSE) with the symbol "XOXO".